 One of the first interviews I attended shortly after graduation was for a marketing position for the Disney Store based in London.
-Being a typical Northerner, London was a bit like Narnia to me – it was a strange and mystical place which I wasn’t sure really existed, but the letter asking me to attend suggested that there really was such a place!
+Being a typical Northerner, London was a bit like Narnia to me – it was a strange and mystical place that I wasn’t sure existed, but the letter asking me to attend suggested that there was such a place!

-At the time I wasn’t that well-travelled and there were no smartphones, so getting to London and finding my way around was quite a stressful experience.
-It seems ridiculous now, but the Tube completely befuddled me and I ended up going in the wrong direction on several occasions.
+At the time, I wasn’t well-traveled and had no smartphones, so getting to London and finding my way around was quite a stressful experience.
+It seems ridiculous now, but the Tube completely befuddled me, and I went in the wrong direction several times.
 Against all odds, I did actually get to the interview on time, but the interviewer whisked me into a room the moment I arrived.
-Unfortunately I was so stressed all I was able to do was hyperventilate and repeatedly say the words Mickey Mouse.
+Unfortunately, I was so stressed that I could only hyperventilate and repeatedly say the words Mickey Mouse.

 Unsurprisingly I didn’t get the position, but 15 years on it has at least provided me with an anecdote to demonstrate the importance of being prepared and punctual for an interview.

-I learnt the lesson the hard way but I have written a few essential tips from my experiences so you don’t have to and, as you will see below, being early is very much the best policy:
+I learned the lesson the hard way, but I have written a few essential tips from my experiences so you don’t have to and, as you will see below, being early is very much the best policy:

 1) Don’t wing it:

-In today’s society it is so easy to rely on a smartphone to get to places, but phone batteries can run out and signals/GPS aren’t always reliable, especially in rural areas and in the middle of large city centres.
+In today’s society, it is so easy to rely on a smartphone to get to places.
+Still, phone batteries can run out, and signals/GPS aren’t always reliable, especially in rural areas and in the middle of large city centers.
 Even if everything is OK with the technology, it has been known (dare I say it?) for Google to be wrong (there goes this website’s rankings!).
 Plan your journey and print out directions.